In recent years, Kenya’s development trajectory has greatly been propelled by a slew of ambitious infrastructure projects.

 Our knowledge base from working with clients across the public and private sectors means that we have a comprehensive understanding of each of the stakeholder’s concerns and are able to structure transactions in a manner that specifically addresses them.
 Our strong market knowledge coupled with an extensive regional and international reach enables us to deliver world-class legal services to our clients.
 We have successfully used this model on numerous infrastructure deals.

-Experience has included advising:
+Experience has included:

 - Transportation and Infrastructure Team of the Year (African Legal Awards 2016)